OmegaMinus1/SDFDX12UW/README.md

 DX12 Universal Windows SDK Installed or the project will not even open

-New VS2017 installs, You probably need to click on the shaders and click properties make sure Shader Version is set to 5.0 it seems not to save this in the project!
+New VS2017 installs, You probably need to click on the shaders and click properties make sure Shader Version is set to 5.0 only; it seems not to save this in the project!